 Welcome to the lively world of the best festivals of Romania where a mix of live music, culture, history, and good vibes will surprise and offer you an amazing experience and another good reason to visit our country!

-In recent years, the Romanian festival scene has developed significantly.
-Currently, you have the opportunity to discover here some of the best cultural events for music lovers all over the world:
+In recent years, the Romanian festival scene has grown significantly, becoming one of the top reasons to visit Romania.
+Today, you have the opportunity to experience some of the best cultural events, attracting music lovers from all over the world:

-1. impressive electronic and alternative music at Untold festival and Electric Castle
+- impressive electronic and alternative music at Untold and Electric Castle

 – to name a few, but there are many more!